cdcloud-io/DevOps/README.md

 - **Service Management**
   - Understanding init.d and the transition to systemd
   - Managing services with systemd: `systemctl start`, `stop`, `enable`
-  - Creating and configuring systemd service units
+  - Creating and configuring systemd service units (how to make an app a service)

 #### Logging
 - **System Logging**